 Finally, Project Just (sadly no longer available) also recently released a profile on Matt & Nat that confirmed my worries about their transparency; their investigation also found that there is no information about whether or not Matt & Nat monitors any of the environmental impact of their supply chain.

-So, in conclusion, I think their styles and quality is a pro, and I like that they’re using some eco materials like cork and recycled PET, but until they offer more information about their manufacturing process and their current and future use of vegan leathers/PVC, I don’t feel comfortable supporting them and can’t help but feel there is greenwashing going on.
+So, in conclusion, I think their styles and availability is a pro, and I like that they’re using some eco materials like cork and recycled PET, but until they offer more information about their manufacturing process and their current and future use of vegan leathers/PVC, I don’t feel comfortable supporting them and can’t help but feel there is greenwashing going on.

 UPDATE: I removed a little part of this post saying “they moved their production from Canada” this was included because I remember when I purchased my first bag 10+ years ago being told it was made in Canada (although this might have been a mistake from the shop employee or me misunderstanding because they are a Canadian company) when I looked into them again years later they were manufacturing in China and I assumed they moved production.
 However it has been brought to my attention that the bags were never made in Canada.

 UPDATE: Matt & Nat reached out to me saying they read this post and wanted to answer my questions.
 While they did provide more information, some of their answers were confusing/vague and I have yet to get a response to my follow-up questions.
 They also offered to send me a free bag to “restore my faith in their brand” which honestly makes them seem even more shady to me – I want answers, not a bag.

 What are your thoughts on Matt & Nat?